kevinjohncutler/cellpose/README.md

 * The [*Mac OS*](https://www.cellpose.org/mac) file will download as `cellpose_mac` OR `cellpose_mac.dms`.
 You will need to make it into an executable file and run it through the terminal:
 1. Open a terminal and run `cd ~/Downloads/`.
 2. Run `chmod 777 cellpose_mac` OR `chmod 777 cellpose_mac.dms` to make the file executable.
 3. Run `./cellpose_mac` OR `./cellpose_mac.dms` to open the cellpose GUI.
-Messages from cellpose will be printed in the terminal.
+Messages from cellpose_omni will be printed in the terminal.
 4. You can also run using the command line interface, e.g. as `./cellpose_mac --dir ~/Pictures/ --chan 2 --save_png`.

 * The [*Windows 10*](https://www.cellpose.org/windows) file is an exe and you can click on it to run the GUI.
 You can also run using the command line interface, e.g. as `cellpose.exe --dir Pictures/ --chan 2 --save_png`